carloscastellanos/teaching/480/syllabi/IGME480_Fall2023.md

 Invention and creative experimentation are the overarching goals and ethos of this course.
 In addition, at the course’s conclusion, students will be able to:

 - Demonstrate proficiency in creating computer programs capable of responding to user interaction, in a variety of different creative coding tools
-- Demonstrate a basic understanding of aesthetics and its relationship to computation
+- Demonstrate a basic understanding of creativity and aesthetics and its relationship to computation
 - Identify and discuss the work of artists, researchers and other creative practitioners working in Generative/Computational Art and related fields
 - Understand the role of computation in artworks that explore concepts of transmediality, generativity, connectivity and complexity.
 - Identify and discuss historical, theoretical and societal issues associated with computational media and emerging technologies.